Tabletop RPG advice for little dragons

 Illustration of a black human man wearing heavy plate armor and challenging an opponent to attack him

-Knowing what kind of armor to choose (ie – light, medium, heavy) can be confusing for newcomers and veterans alike.
-For instance, you might expect medium armor to protect better than light, but that's not always the case.
+Knowing what kind of armor to choose (light, medium, or heavy) can confuse newcomers and veterans.
+For instance, you might expect medium armor to protect better than light, but that’s not always true.
 Here’s a breakdown.

-Note that discussion around many of these refers to a Dexterity bonus.
-The Dexterity bonus depends on your Dexterity Modifier.
-This is displayed above your Dexterity score on your character sheet, but to calculate it, subtract 10 from your Dexterity score, divide by 2, and round down if you have a decimal.
-For instance, a Dexterity score of 16 will equal a modifier of 3.
+Many of these use a Dexterity bonus, which is your Dexterity Modifier.
+You can see this on your character sheet above your Dexterity score, but to calculate it, subtract 10 from your Dexterity score, divide by 2, and round down if you have a decimal.
+For instance, a Dexterity score of 16 will equal a modifier of 3; a score of 17 will also be 3.

 Armor Comparisons